amandakelly18/amandakelly09/README.md

 # amandakelly09
-❤️‍🔥✝️A manda kelly de oliveira....💟
+❤️‍🔥✝️A manda kelly de oliveira...💟

-tenho 17 anos....🍫🫶
+tenho 17 anos...🍫🫶

-CEDAB.....🪻
+CEDAB...🪻

-2 ano do ensino médio....🥀
+2 ano do ensino médio...🥀

-cruzeiro do iguaçu....🌹
+cruzeiro do iguaçu...🌹

 "Os planos de Deus são justos e certeiros!
-Tenha fé e confiança......
+Tenha fé e confiança...

  🧡💛💚💙🩵💜🤎🖤🩶🤍       ❤️🧡💛💚💙🩵💜🤎🖤🩶🤍

- A força mais potente do universo é a fé.....
+ A força mais potente do universo é a fé....